openshift-kni/cnf-features-deploy/ztp/resource-generator/README.md

 ## Push the container image to registry
 Run ``` $make push ``` in order to publish the image to the registry.

+## Automatic upstream container builds
+The Red Hat Prow infractructure automatically pushes the head of this master branch to quay.io/openshift-kni/ztp-site-generator:4.10.0

 ## Custom builds
 The argocd deployment files refer to the upstream container images by default.
 But downstream builds (or other special-purpose builds) need